quarksuite/legacy/USAGE.md

 It begins with the same ideas about values and scales, but borrows its ideas about hierarchy from [Style Dictionary properties](https://amzn.github.io/style-dictionary/#/properties).

 Values and scales enforce consistency.
-Hierarchical structure to allows and encourages composition of design tokens.
+A hierarchical structure allows and encourages composition of design tokens.
 Bringing them together results in a format that can handle most design token taxonomies.

 ### Value